 Collaborative mind mapping lets teams organize information, clarify thoughts, capture complex topics in an easily comprehensible form, and even plan and manage projects.

 Taskade’s Mindmap view is a left-to-right horizontal workflow.
 You start by placing the core element—an idea, problem, or concept—on the left and branch out to the right.

-As you can see, we can easily transform our shopping list into a mind map.
+As you can see, we can easily transform our action sheet from the previous section into a mind map.
 We already have the items assigned to categories as well as task/item owners.